What's in Your Future? A Look at the Past Half Century of Changes

 Air travel didn’t require the TSA, and getting through security was a breeze.
 You could take a lot more items on a plane.
 Even scissors and baseball bats were allowed, and people didn’t have to worry why.

-Political issues now spring from social media.
-Russia placed 3,300 ads on Facebook to sow discord during our 2016 elections.
-And they followed up with hundreds of fake Facebook pages featuring those very ads.
+Political issues now spring from social media as political discourse in the United States has increasingly been influenced from abroad.
+Russia placed thousands of fabricated content pieces on social media to sow discord during our 2024 elections.
+And they were followed up with hundreds of fake accounts designed to amplify these messages.

 Before the 1970s, most families had only one income.
-Today, more than 60% have a dual income.
+Today, half of couples living together have a dual income.

 Technology and the Future: Where Do We Go from Here?